Invertebrate fact sheets | Field of Mars EEC

 Fly fact sheet

-A insect with one pair of normal wings and a second pair of tiny balancing wings called halteres.
+An insect with one pair of normal wings and a second pair of tiny balancing wings called halteres.

-Golden tailed spiny ant fact sheet
+Golden-tailed spiny ant fact sheet

 A spiny-bodied ant with a golden tail section and a strong sting.